paigeweber13/yacs/README.md

 contains one style of boilerplate, which will be explained below.

 If you're anxious to get started, copy either one of those directories to somewhere on your computer and start coding.
+Note that `full-build-system` requires conan (`pip3 install --user conan`).
 For more information on each, read on.

 # Minimal